home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 When the camera is not moved and no person/pet/vehicle is detected for the "Guard return time" in seconds, and the "Guard return" switch is ON, the camera will move back to the guard position.

-When a reolink doorbell is pressed the quick reply message from the "Auto quick reply message" select entity will be played after "Auto quick reply time" seconds, unless the "Auto quick reply message" is set to off.
+When a Reolink doorbell is pressed the quick reply message from the "Auto quick reply message" select entity will be played after "Auto quick reply time" seconds, unless the "Auto quick reply message" is set to off.

 ## Button entities